edouardoyallon/scatwave/README.md

 # How to install

-Assuming Torch is already installed on your computer, simply cd in scatwave_pkg, then 'luarocks make'
+Assuming Torch is already installed on your computer, simply cd in scatwave_pkg, then 'luarocks make' Make sure you have FFTW and cuFFT installed and that the libraries are linked to the software.

 # Few results...